,h3

 Opening a restaurant can be very full on for all involved and testing everything at once can leave little room to properly evaluate and action changes.
 By staggering the opening of your restaurant and serving up just your breakfast, brunch, lunch, or evening menus on different days, you can ensure fewer stones are left unturned.
 Each menu is properly tested, your staff experience service throughout the day and you have plenty of time to properly debrief after each session.

 You can choose to assign different time slots so that you can tailor your offering.
 This also works to ensure that crowds are at manageable levels for you to be able to offer good service.
-Ideally, you want to have time to chat and build bridges with customers and gather feedback.
+Ideally you want have time to chat and build bridges with customers and gather feedback.
+Inviting local business owners not only introduces the new establishment to the local community but also sets the stage for potential future collaborations and customer loyalty.

 friends and family soft opening